reinterpretcat/vrp/doc/src/concepts/pragmatic/problem/index.md

 # Problem model

-In general a pragmatic problem is split into two required parts:
+In general a pragmatic problem is split into two required and one optional parts:

-* `plan` models a work to be performed by vehicles taking into account all related constraints, such as time windows, demand, skills, etc.
+* `plan` (required) models a work to be performed by vehicles taking into account all related constraints, such as time windows, demand, skills, etc.
-* `fleet` models available resources defined by vehicle types.
+* `fleet` (required) models available resources defined by vehicle types.
+* `objectives` (optional) defines objective functions as goal of whole optimization.

 ## Modeling jobs